analythium/deps/README.md

 The `create()` function will crawl the project directory for package dependencies.
-It will amend the dependency list and package sources based on the comments and query system requirements for the packages where those requirements are known for a particular platform.
+It will amend the dependency list and package sources based on the comments.
 The summary is written into the `dependencies.json` file.
 Optionally, the system requirements are written into the `dependencies.json` file as well.

 `install()` will look for the `dependencies.json` file in the root of the project directory and perform dependency installation if the file